werf/werf/docs/_includes/documentation/reference/cli/werf_render.md

       --docker-config=''
             Specify docker config directory path.
 Default $WERF_DOCKER_CONFIG or $DOCKER_CONFIG or
             ~/.docker (in the order of priority)
-            Command needs granted permissions to read, pull and push images into the specified
+            Command needs granted permissions to read, pull and push images into the specified repo and to pull base images
-            stages storage, to push images into the specified images repo, to pull base images --env=''
+      --env=''
             Use specified environment (default $WERF_ENV)
       --git-unshallow=false